JustinBJo/TUDCSE/CSE2315_ACC/5)undecidable_languages.md

 ## DR - The Universal Turing Machine
+> A Universal Turing Machine (U_TM) is a TM that can simulate any other TM and therefore can decide any language that a TM can decide.
+> <br>In other words, U_TM is a TM that can read the description of any other TM and simulate its behavior.
-> The Universal Turing Machine is a recogniser (but not a decider) for the acceptance problem.
+> <br><br>The Universal Turing Machine is a recogniser (but not a decider) for the acceptance problem.

 Recall the acceptance problem:<br>
 The language A = {<M,w> | M is a TM and M accepts w} is Turing recognisable.